 If you are a full-time student and receiving a Centrelink payment you may be entitled to receive a Student Start-up Loan.
-This is paid in two half yearly payments (\$1,094 each in 2020).
-Student Start-up Loans must be repaid via the tax system once the recipient's taxable income reaches a certain threshold.
+This is paid in two half yearly payments (\$1,094 each in 2021).
+Student Start-up Loans must be repaid via the tax system once the www.servicesaustralia.gov.au/indiv iduals/services/centrelink/studentstart-loan